Weizi of Song

 Weizi was honored by Confucius as one of the "three men of virtue" (三仁) of the Shang, together with Jizi and Bigan.
 Weizi was entitled by Emperor Shun of Yuan, named Renjing Gong (仁靖公) at late of Yuan Dynasty.

 Name

 His personal name is Qi (啓), ancestral name Zi (子) of the Shang kings and lineage name Song (宋) which later was passed down to the Song lords.
 Weizi (微子) is his posthumous name, with zi (子) meaning either "master" (educated man) or "viscount" and wei (微) meaning "humble."
-Hence, his title can be fully interpreted as either "Viscount Wei of Song" or "Humble Master of Song."
+Hence, his title can be fully interpreted as either "Humble Viscount of Song" or "Humble Master of Song."